eNMS-automation/eNMS/docs/views/geographical_view.rst

 ******************

 The clusterized 2D map is based on the :guilabel:`Leaflet MarkerCluster` JavaScript library.
-Nodes and links are displayed as clusters, which size depends on the zoom level.
+Devices and links are displayed as clusters, which size depends on the zoom level.

 The clusterized map works well for large networks (up to 50000 devices), and it supports colocated devices.
 Clicking on a group of colocated devices will expand the group.